New to Facebook analytics? Or maybe you’ve started using it but haven’t yet unlocked its full potential?

-Facebook Groups’ health is usually measure by new members.
-Track how many people are joining monthly your Facebook Group to see where you stand.
+Facebook Groups’ performance is usually measured by new members.
+Track how many people are joining your Facebook Group monthly to see where you stand.

-Monitoring Facebook analytics is essential for seeing the bigger picture of your social media presence.
+Monitoring social media analytics is essential for seeing the bigger picture of your social media presence.

-Facebook analytics helps you understand, compare, and report your performance on the long term.
+Facebook analytics helps you understand, compare, and report your performance in the long term.

 You learn how people engage with your business and what you can do to convert them at a higher scale.